AntiSC2/TidyEngine/README.md

 # TidyEngine
 TidyEngine is a game engine that was created for making games in a C++ framework.
 V0.2 moved away from SDL2 and instead uses GLFW for window and input handling.
 It also uses glew for fast modern OpenGL rendering.
+When it comes to loading bitmaps, this project uses the FreeImage open source image library.

 # Features
 - Full OpenGL support